russell-n/theape/ape/plugins/base_plugin.rst

     age = integer
     name = string(default='Ted')

+    [sub_section]
+    hwp = boolean(default=False)
     """

 The ``option(FakePlugin)`` specification requires that the term ``FakePlugin`` match exactly but as I mentioned it's used by the Ape to find the plugin configuration so if it's wrong then the configuration will never be validated anyway, but I figured it wouldn't hurt to have an extra check in there.

+.. note:: There's no section name in the configspec.
+Since there can be multiple plugin configurations in the `PLUGINS` section the section for a particular plugin has to be extracted from the `PLUGINS` section first so it won't have the section header.
+This also means that any sub-sections added should start with first-level section headers (one-bracket pair, e.g. ``[sub_section]``).

 .. '

-.. note:: that there's no section name in the configspec.
-Because there can be multiple plugin configurations in the `PLUGINS` section the section for the particular plugins have to be extracted first so they won't have the section headers.
-This also means that any sub-sections added should start with first-level section headers (one-bracket pair, e.g. [sub_section]).

 An example configuration file might look like this.